The Competency Matrix: Why and How?

 The skills matrix is a tool for mapping and assessing the specific skills of each employee within an organization.
 These may be technical skills (hard skills), behavioral skills (soft skills) or domain- or industry-specific skills.
 This matrix helps identify team strengths and weaknesses, plan training and development, and align employee skills with corporate objectives.

-1.2 What is the difference between a skills matrix and a versatility matrix?
+1.2 What's the difference between a skills matrix and a versatility matrix?

-Competency matrix: focuses on identifying and quantifying individual competencies within the organization.
-This includes technical skills (hard skills), interpersonal skills (soft skills) and sometimes exceptional or unique skills (mad skills).
+Competency matrix : It focuses on identifying and quantifying individual skills within the organization.
+These include technical skills (hard skills), interpersonal skills (soft skills) and sometimes exceptional or unique skills (mad skills).
 This matrix can help identify skills gaps, guide training and development initiatives, and align the company's talent with its strategic objectives.

-Versatility Matrix: This tool, on the other hand, focuses more on employees' ability to perform multiple roles or a variety of tasks.
-Versatility refers to the ability to adapt to different situations, tasks or roles, and the versatility matrix helps identify those with a wider range of applicable skills.
+Versatility matrix : This tool, on the other hand, focuses more on an employee's ability to perform multiple roles or a variety of tasks.
+Versatility refers to the ability to adapt to different situations, tasks or roles, and the Versatility Matrix helps identify those with a wider range of applicable skills.
 This is particularly useful for succession planning, capacity management and reducing the risks associated with dependence on key individuals.

-So, the main difference between the two lies in their purpose: the skills matrix focuses on assessing specific skills, while the versatility matrix focuses on the ability of individuals to perform a variety of tasks or take on different roles within the organization.
+So the main difference between the two lies in their objective: the skills matrix focuses on the assessment of specific skills, while the versatility matrix focuses on the ability of individuals to perform a variety of tasks or take on different roles within the organization.

 Why build a skills and versatility matrix?